mu-semtech/mu-cache/README.md

 SETTINGS
 --------
 The following environment variables can be used to tweak the behavior of the cache:
-- CACHE_BACKEND: the url of the backend service to cache requests for (no default)
+- CACHE_BACKEND: the url of the backend service to cache requests for (default: `http://backend`)
 - PORT: the port to host the cache service on (default: 80)
 - SKIP_KEY_SORTING: do not sort keys of the cache-key objects sent from the cached service, i.e. assuming the service always sends back the keys of such cache-key objects in the same order.
 *Note: setting this to true is dangerous and will result in an invalid cache if the cached service ever sends back a single cache-key object in a different order!* (default: false)